Bhaskar-kumar-arya/GeminiLive-Assistant-Android/README.md

 ### Android App
 1. Open `assistantapp/` in Android Studio
 2. Build & run on device/emulator
-3. Grant overlay and microphone permissions as prompted
+3. **After installing and running the app, you must manually grant overlay (draw over other apps) and microphone permissions from the device's Settings > Apps > [Your App] > Permissions.**
+   - This is required for the assistant to function correctly (for overlays and voice input).
 4. Use the Service Control UI to start/stop the assistant

 ---